gregorsteiner/Evans_Didelez_2023/README.md

-This repository collects my notes on the paper "Parameterizing and Simulating from Causal Models" by Robin Evans and Vanessa Didelez.
+This is our contribution to the discussion of "Parameterizing and Simulating from Causal Models" by Robin Evans and Vanessa Didelez.
+In particular, this repository includes code to reproduce our simulation results and STAN code to fit the Bayesian models.